-This letter is about your appeal against Dorset Police, which we received on the 30 September 2019.
+This letter is about your appeal against Dorset Office of Police and Crime Commissioner (OPCC), which we received on the 30 November 2019.

 We are independent of the police.
 Our role is to look at whether your complaint should have been recorded.
 When making my decision I have to see: